ldover29/Linux_Systems_Administration/README.md

 - Command to set permissions (if needed): **n/a**

-2. Permissions on /etc/gshadow should allow only root read and write access.
+**2. Permissions on /etc/gshadow should allow only root read and write access.**

 - Command to inspect permissions: **ls -l gshadow**